Argentina’s Grossi chosen to head UN nuclear agency

-BERLIN (AP) — Argentine diplomat Rafael Mariano Grossi was chosen Tuesday as the new head of the United Nations’ nuclear watchdog, succeeding the late Yukiya Amano.
+BERLIN (AP) — Argentine diplomat Rafael Mariano Grossi was chosen Tuesday to head the United Nations’ nuclear watchdog, succeeding the late Yukiya Amano.

 The International Atomic Energy Agency’s board of governors selected Grossi as its new director general.
 The appointment still requires the formal approval of the IAEA’s general conference, in which all of the nuclear watchdog’s 171 member countries are represented.

+Grossi, 58, became Argentina’s ambassador to the Vienna-based agency in 2013 and was previously the IAEA’s chief of cabinet under Amano.
+He said after his election that “the work of the agency is of the essence for international peace and security.”

+Argentine Foreign Minister Jorge Faurie has described him as “a career diplomat with more than 35 years of professional experience in the field of nonproliferation and disarmament.”

-Grossi is Argentina’s ambassador to the Vienna-based IAEA.
-The IAEA said that he beat Cornel Feruta of Romania by a 24-10 margin in Tuesday’s vote at a closed session of the board of governors.
+The IAEA said that Grossi beat Cornel Feruta of Romania by a 24-10 margin in Tuesday’s vote at a closed session of the board of governors.

 Feruta, who was the IAEA’s chief coordinator under Amano and has been the acting director general since his death, was the last of three other candidates nominated for the job who was still in contention.